Sunday, January 01, 2012

 - Black Bean Games released a trailer of their upcoming WRC 2010 title showing some old group B cars in action.
 They also announced the payment model for these cars:

-While buyers of the PC version will be enjoying the Peugeot 205 T 16, Lancia Delta S4, Ford RS200, Citroën BX4 TC as well as the Renault R5 Maxi Turbo for free, the cars will only be available as paid DLC pack for Playstation 3 (4,99€) and Xbox 360 users (400 Microsoft Points).
+While buyers of the PC version will be enjoying the Peugeot 205 T 16, Lancia Delta S4, Ford RS200, Citroën BX4 TC as well as the Renault R5 Maxi Turbo for free, the cars will only be available as paid DLC pack for Playstation 3 (4,99€) and Xbox 360 users (400 Microsoft Points).Basically console gamers will pay 1€ for each car.
+The PC version will be cheaper and include free DLC cars on the other hand.
+Nice twist.

 The game will be released October, 8th.